[Guest photography by Elizabeth Bick!] A few weeks ago, over a couple

 Adapted liberally from Ina Garten

-[Update 10/19/08: In hindsight and in response to several of your comments, I should forewarn that the amount of sauce below is a bit low by US standards, where we more heavily sauce our pastas.
+[Update 10/19/08: In hindsight and in response to several of your comments, I should forewarn that the amount of sauce below is a little low.
 I’d suggest even doubling it if you’d like a saucier experience–I suspect I will too next time.
 Thanks to all who have suggested it!
 I only wish I had updated this sooner.]

 For the meatballs: